expo/expo/docs/pages/versions/unversioned/sdk/cellular.md

 ### `Cellular.allowsVoip`

 Indicates if the carrier allows making VoIP calls on its network.
-On Android, this checks whether the system supports SIP-based Voip api.
+On Android, this checks whether the system supports SIP-based VoIP API.
 See [here](https://developer.android.com/reference/android/net/sip/SipManager.html#isVoipSupported(android.content.Context)) to view more information.
+On iOS, if you configure a device for a carrier and then remove the SIM card, this property retains the `boolean` value indicating the carrier’s policy regarding VoIP.
+If you then install a new SIM card, its VoIP policy `boolean` replaces the previous value of this property.

 #### Examples